dixith007/cv/README.md

-I'm currently on the bench and exploring opportunities within EXL.
-I spoke with Anil Bajpai regarding my situation, and he recommended I reach out to you regarding any support roles you might be hiring for or need help with.

-I'd be happy to contribute and assist the team in any way possible.
-Please let me know if there's any opportunity I can be a part of.
+Subject: Resume Submission for Career Opportunities

+Dear [Team/Recruitment Team/HR Team],

+I hope this message finds you well.

+I am attaching my resume for your consideration.
+Please let me know if there are any suitable opportunities available that match my background and skills.
+I would be grateful for the chance to contribute to your team.

+Thank you for your time and consideration.

+Best regards,
+[Your Full Name]
+[Your Contact Information]